jquery-form/form/docs/options.md

 ### success
 Default: `null`
 Callback function to be invoked after the form has been submitted.
 If a 'success' callback function is provided it is invoked after the response has been returned from the server.
-It is passed the following arguments:
+It is passed the following standard jQuery arguments:

-1. responseText or responseXML value (depending on the value of the dataType option).
+1. `data`, formatted according to the dataType parameter or the dataFilter callback function, if specified
-2. statusText
+2. `textStatus`, string
-3. xhr (or the jQuery-wrapped form element if using jQuery < 1.4)
+3. `jqXHR`, object
-4. jQuery-wrapped form element (or undefined if using jQuery < 1.4)
+4. `$form` jQuery object containing form element

 ### target